Elena-Cantoni/CHOanalysis/README.md

 		>- **'pkl'** contains .pkl and .npy files saved during the code execution.

  3. Execute the three scripts in the follower order  on your terminal:
 	 >i.
 Contrast_detail.py
 	 >ii. minimization.py
 	 >iii.
 Statistics.py

 	 Running Contrast_detail.py, two dialog windows are opened.
 The first one requires the selection of the local directory where finding data (.txt, .csv).
 An example is given choosing 'data' folder in CHOanalysis directory.
 The second dialog window wants  the .txt file chosen as input for the code.
-From the given dataset choose .txt file in 'data folder.
-Then, before continuing, press the "continue" button in the tk dialogue box.
+From the given dataset, choose .txt file in 'data folder.
+Then, before continuing, press the "click me to continue" button in the tk dialogue box.

 4. Enjoy the results and how the project works.